 Covid-19 latest guidance on access to the Chilterns countryside

-In particular, if you are planning a visit to the Chilterns, please plan carefully, respect the countryside and others around you, take care to follow social distancing rules, and have consideration for the farmers and other land managers who care for this special landscape.
+Outdoor public places include the countryside and we know that being outdoors and experiencing nature's beauty has become more important than ever.
+We have therefore updated our guidance on how to get the best out of your time in the Chilterns countryside, while keeping yourself and other people safe.
+If you are planning to take exercise in the Chilterns, please plan carefully, respect the countryside and others around you, take care to follow social distancing rules, and have consideration for the farmers and other land managers who care for this special landscape.

-Key considerations when planning a visit to the Chilterns AONB:
+Key considerations when planning time in the Chilterns AONB:

 - The Chilterns is a living, working landscape.
 Please don't block gates or paths which are often in day-to-day use by our farmers and local residents.

-- Keep dogs under control and pick up their mess, don’t release sky lanterns and don’t have barbeques or bonfires.
+- Be aware of fire risk.
+Don’t release sky lanterns and don’t have barbeques or bonfires.

 The Chilterns, like all protected landscapes, is here for everyone to enjoy - and the need for nature and green space has never been greater.
-Thank you for playing your part in making sure your visit to the Chilterns is a safe and enjoyable experience.
+Thank you for playing your part in making sure your time spent in the Chilterns is a safe and enjoyable experience.